oleh-synelnykov/hasten/docs/idl.md

 ## Key properties

-Each `.hidl` file starts with a `module` declaration and may import other files.
+Each `.hidl` file starts with a single `module` declaration and may import other files.
 Modules are dot-separated namespaces that flow into generated code.
+Defining the same module name in multiple files is rejected.
 Unknown numeric IDs are ignored at runtime, letting newer schema versions interoperate with older peers as long as IDs are never reused.

 It is possible to import other files to reuse declarations, constants, enums, structs, and interfaces.